Beyond the National Inquiry: The need for concrete action to end violence against Indigenous women, girls, and two-spirit people in Canada

 What can you do now?

-The Inquiry’s 231 Calls for Justice make strong recommendations to government, police, and institutions like the media and healthcare sectors to take urgent action.
+Read the National Inquiry's final report including the 231 Calls for Justice.
+The Calls for Justice make strong recommendations to government, police, and institutions like the media and healthcare sectors to take urgent action.
 They also include specific Calls for Justice to all people in Canada.

-Please read these eight Calls for Justice, share them with your family, friends, colleagues, and fellow activists.
+In particular, please read the eight Calls for Justice addressed to every person in Canada.
+Read them, share them with your family, friends, colleagues, and fellow activists.
 Please respectfully engage in difficult discussions about how the structures and institutions of Canadian society with which we engage, and from which many of us benefit, put Indigenous women, girls, and two-spirit people in harm's way or deny them justice.
 We all have a role to play and a responsibility in making sure that Indigenous women, girls, and two-spirit people can live in safety and dignity, free from violence and discrimination.

 Here are the eight Calls for Justice for every person in Canada: